 - Become a ‘super-freelancer’, with the skills and relationships to sustain a career covering your discipline for a portfolio of media organizations around the world

 - Compete for a staff job with a media company that wants your unique mix of specialization, reporting experience, global understanding and business ability

-Our job is to mentor your first year covering your specialty, in major media—so that you have the basis to lead in the years that follow.
-If you have already earned advanced knowledge of a subject, this is a powerful running start into global journalism in less time than most Master’s degrees.
+Our job is to mentor your first year covering your specialty — in major media—so that you have the basis to lead in the years that follow.
+If you have already earned advanced knowledge of a subject, this is a powerful running start into global journalism in less time than most Master of Journalism degrees.

 Learn more about the program.

 Scientists doing science journalism… Lawyers doing law journalism… Health professionals doing health journalism… Engineers doing technology journalism… Human rights specialists doing human rights journalism….
 Policy specialists doing political journalism… Doctors doing medical journalism… Economists and business professionals doing business journalism….
 Regional experts working as foreign correspondents on the Arab World, South Asia, East Asia, Africa, Latin America, Europe and elsewhere… Experts reporting as journalists on anything at all…